Single-stage-to-orbit: Airbreathing SSTO

 Thus with for example scramjet designs (e.g. X-43) the mass budgets do not seem to close for orbital launch.

 Similar issues occur with single-stage vehicles attempting to carry conventional jet engines to orbit—the weight of the jet engines is not compensated sufficiently by the reduction in propellant.

 On the other hand, LACE-like precooled airbreathing designs such as the Skylon spaceplane (and ATREX) which transition to rocket thrust at rather lower speeds (Mach 5.5) do seem to give, on paper at least, an improved orbital mass fraction over pure rockets (even multistage rockets) sufficiently to hold out the possibility of full reusability with better payload fraction.

-It is important to note that mass fraction is an important concept in the engineering of a rocket.
-However, mass fraction may have little to do with the costs of a rocket, as the costs of fuel are very small when compared to the costs of the engineering program as a whole.
+Mass fraction is an important concept in the engineering of a rocket, but it may have little to do with the costs of a rocket.
+The costs of fuel are very small when compared to the costs of the engineering program as a whole.
 As a result, a cheap rocket with a poor mass fraction may be able to deliver more payload to orbit with a given amount of money than a more complicated, more efficient rocket.